South African Post Office: Current activities

 The South African Post Office Group currently consist of a number of divisions and subsidiaries operating in the fields of mail, financial services, logistics, property, electronic commerce and retail services.
 Traditional collection, sorting and delivery of letters and parcels constitute the primary business activity of the group, responsible for nearly 65% of the groups revenue in 2010/12.
-In the 2010/11 financial year nearly 1,5 billion mail pieces were processed.
-To process and distribute this volume of mail items the group operates 6 large mail centres and more than 40 depots across the republic.
+In the 2010/11 financial year nearly 1.5 billion mail pieces were processed.

+To process and distribute this volume of mail items, SAPO operates 6 large mail centers and more than 40 depots across the republic.
 The group has, however, suffered a decline in traditional mail volumes over the last 3 years.
 This decline is in line with similar declines experienced by the majority of postal operators across the world as traditional mail as a communication medium is substituted by electronic alternatives such as email and more recently cell phones.

 In 2021 the parcel delivery both locally and internationally is unreliable and delays of more than six months are common.
 Overseas Christmas cards normally reach their destination in March.
 In an attempt to regain lost market share of the postal delivery market, the Post Office proposed that legislation be passed requiring that all packages weighing 1kg or less be delivered by it.
 If passed, this would give the Post Office a government enforced monopoly over the delivery of small packages.

-The second largest activity of the group is financial services which it offers through its savings banks that operates under the name Postbank.
-The Postbank itself was formed in 1910 and is the largest savings bank in the country.
-More than 6 million customers have accounts with Postbank making it one of the largest banks in South Africa as measured by customer number.
-The Postbank is a deposit taking institution only, and thus does not offer credit products, only savings and investment products.
+The South African Post Office has been plagued by employee thefts of goods and parcels.
+This has resulted in the termination of employment and prosecution of postal workers.